-Authorize the Department of Health and Human Services, Division for Children, Youth and Families, to enter into a sole source amendment to an existing agreement with the President and Fellows of Harvard College, acting through the Taubman Center for State and Local Government at the Harvard Kennedy School Government Performance Lab ("GPL"), of 79 John F. Kennedy Street, Taubman Building, Third Floor, Cambridge, MA 01238, to provide intensive technical assistance to improve the delivery of child protection services, by increasing the price limitation to \$140,000, from \$0.00 to \$140,000, effective upon Governor and Executive Council approval.
-100% General Funds.
+Authorize the Department of Health and Human Services, Division for Children, Youth and Families, to enter into a sole source agreement with the President and Fellows of Harvard College, acting through the Taubman Center for State and Local Government at the Harvard Kennedy School Government Performance Lab ("GPL"), of 79 John F. Kennedy Street, Taubman Building, Third Floor, Cambridge, MA 01238, to provide intensive technical assistance to improve the delivery of child protection services, at no cost to the Department, effective upon the date of approval by the Governor and Executive Council through June 30, 2021.